dasundu/dasundu/README.md

 ## 👨‍💻 About Me
 - 🎓 **Software Engineering Undergraduate at SLIIT**
-- 🤖 **AI Engineer Intern** exploring LLMs and Automation
+- 🤖 **AI Engineer Intern** working with Agents and Automation
-- 🔭 **Working on** integrating AI agents into web and mobile applications
+- 🔭 **Working on** integrating AI agents into web applications
-- 📱 **Expanding skills** in Mobile Development with React Native
+- ☁️ **Currently learning** DevOps and Cloud technologies
-- 📚 **Passionately learning** about Generative AI, RAG pipelines, and Workflow Automation
+- 📚 **Passionately expanding knowledge** in Workflow Automation and Software Architecture

 ---